Delphia USA Inc. Sells 2,076 Shares of The Travelers Companies, Inc. (NYSE:TRV)

-Travelers Companies (NYSE:TRV – Get Rating) last posted its quarterly earnings results on Wednesday, October 19th.
-The insurance provider reported $2.20 EPS for the quarter, missing analysts’ consensus estimates of $2.34 by ($0.14).
-The business had revenue of $9.20 billion for the quarter, compared to analyst estimates of $8.58 billion.
-Travelers Companies had a return on equity of 14.31% and a net margin of 9.26%.
-Travelers Companies’s quarterly revenue was up 10.5% on a year-over-year basis.
-During the same period last year, the firm posted $2.60 EPS.
-Equities analysts expect that The Travelers Companies, Inc. will post 13.18 earnings per share for the current fiscal year.
+Travelers Companies (NYSE:TRV – Get Rating) last announced its quarterly earnings results on Wednesday, October 19th.
+The insurance provider reported $2.20 earnings per share for the quarter, missing analysts’ consensus estimates of $2.34 by ($0.14).
+The firm had revenue of $9.20 billion during the quarter, compared to analyst estimates of $8.58 billion.
+Travelers Companies had a net margin of 9.26% and a return on equity of 14.31%.
+The business’s revenue was up 10.5% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $2.60 earnings per share.
+On average, equities analysts expect that The Travelers Companies, Inc. will post 13.18 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, December 30th.
-Stockholders of record on Friday, December 9th will be paid a $0.93 dividend.
-The ex-dividend date of this dividend is Thursday, December 8th.
-This represents a $3.72 dividend on an annualized basis and a dividend yield of 1.98%.
-Travelers Companies’s payout ratio is currently 27.19%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, December 30th.
+Stockholders of record on Friday, December 9th will be issued a $0.93 dividend.
+This represents a $3.72 annualized dividend and a dividend yield of 1.98%.
+The ex-dividend date is Thursday, December 8th.
+Travelers Companies’s dividend payout ratio (DPR) is 27.19%.

 The Travelers Companies, Inc, through its subsidiaries, provides a range of commercial and personal property, and casualty insurance products and services to businesses, government units, associations, and individuals in the United states and internationally.
 The company operates through three segments: Business Insurance, Bond & Specialty Insurance, and Personal Insurance.